endricah/virtual-assistant-toolkit/README.md

 canva
 hubspot

-## goal
+## Goal

-To build my digital skills and create systems that improve organisation and workflow management
+To build my digital skills and create systems that improve organisation and workflow management.